cube-js/cube/examples/kubectl/prod/readme.md

 # Prod Setup for K8s with `kubectl`

-A set of YAML files to configure Cube with K8s running in prod.

 This is a generic config to cover as many deployment cases as possible.

 The Cube API is configured to run with schema files loaded a `ConfigMap`.
 A Cube Refresh Worker is included in the config.